Narsaq massacre

-The Narsaq massacre was a mass shooting on 1 January 1990, during a party in Narsaq, a southern Greenland town in the municipality of Kujalleq, 250 mi south of the island's capital of Nuuk.
-Seven people were killed and one was critically wounded in the worst mass shooting in the autonomous constituent country's history.
+The Narsaq massacre was a mass shooting on 1 January 1990 in Narsaq, a southern Greenland town in the municipality of Kujalleq, 250 mi south of the island's capital of Nuuk.
+Seven people were killed and one critically wounded during a party in the worst mass shooting in Greenland's history.

 Background

 The self-governing Greenland has a relatively high murder rate compared to Denmark.
 A large proportion of Greenland's population are hunters and laws restricting ownership and storage of firearms are very light compared to Denmark's.
-In the Inuit society, punishment for crimes traditionally was lenient, as everybody were needed to survive in the harsh, isolated environment of Greenland.
+In the Inuit society, punishment for crimes traditionally was lenient, as everyone was needed to survive in the harsh, isolated environment of Greenland.

 In the 20th century perpetrators of even relatively serious crimes often were allowed to serve their sentence in the open or semi-open prisons and institutions in Greenland.
 Those considered a significant risk to society were transferred to a closed prison in Denmark.
-(More recently, a closed prison was built in Greenland's capital.)
+More recently, a closed prison was built in Greenland's capital.
 Narsaq, with around 1,300 people of mostly Inuit ethnicity, is one of the largest towns in Greenland.
 The town contains one small hospital and a police station.
 Greenland had 18 homicides in 1989.

 Shooting

 During a New Years party after the turn of the year 1989 to 1990, student Abel Klemmensen got involved in a dispute with his best friend for taking the side of a girl he was angry at.
-Feeling betrayed, he then went home and later returned to the party with a semiautomatic rifle with the intention to kill all attendants of the party and commit suicide afterwards.
-The disgruntled perpetrator then opened fire in a boarding house complex in Ungbo, being used as a club, and aimed for people's heads.
+Feeling betrayed, he then went home and later returned to the party with a semiautomatic rifle from his parents' house with the intention to kill all attendants of the party and commit suicide afterwards.

+Klemmensen then opened fire in a boarding house complex in Ungbo, being used as a club.
 In two rooms on the first floor he shot three women and four men, including his own brother, who was wounded by a shot through the cheek.
+Three men and two women died at the scene, while two more women died in the local hospital.
+All those killed were shot in the head.
 While walking downstairs to the living room he shot a fourth woman.
 He had fired eleven rounds and hit all of his victims in the head.

-Three men and two women died at the scene, while two more women died in the local hospital.
-All seven died from shots to the head, specifically the face, while another victim was critically wounded with another head or face injury from the weapon.
-After the tragedy, Klemmensen then went home to sleep, where he was later arrested by police and placed in custody.
+He was drunk at the time of the crime.
+After the shooting, Klemmensen then went home to sleep, where he was later arrested by police and placed in custody.